CRE Talent Quality – Is it the Peter Principle Writ Large?

 Forbes J Rutherford, “Unwarranted Bromances on ELTs – Understanding Leadership Gaps” – 2014

-Eighty per cent of involuntary departures are due to poor behavioural fit, which means employers may be hasty in their reliance upon instincts to assess fit.
-The search engine algorithms of mainstream job boards are optimized to sort and rank candidates based on the relevancy of their skills and education but exclude the most important factors for predicting performance, behavioural profile.
-As a result, when interviewing a person with a high skill ranking from a traditional job board, confirmation bias can play a role in confidence being confused for competence.
+Eighty per cent of involuntary departures are due to poor behavioural fit, which suggests employers may be hasty in relying on their instincts to assess fit.
+The search engine algorithms of mainstream job boards are optimized to sort and rank candidates based on the relevancy of their skills and education, but exclude the most important factors for predicting performance, behavioural profile.
+As a result, when interviewing a person with a high skill ranking on a traditional job board, confirmation bias can lead to confidence being mistaken for competence.

-Imagine the time saved, if a hiring manager knows in advance of establishing a shortlist of prospects, who fits into the top 31% or the bottom 49% of their professional cohort.
-At Rutherford International, all talent prospects represented by our services must benchmark in the top 35% of their professional cohort – which places them “Above Average to Excellent.”
+Imagine the time saved if a hiring manager knew in advance which prospects fit into the top 31% or the bottom 49% of their professional cohort.
+At Rutherford International, all talent prospects represented by our services must benchmark in the top 35% of their professional cohort, which places them “Above Average to Excellent.”

-The NEXTalent Marketplace is an online knowledge community for thought-leaders, academics, top prospects and high-performing professionals in fund & asset management, capital markets, law, development, acquisition, project management, construction, accounting and operations.
-Members belong to a community, scientifically assessed for their potential to perform at or above the 75th percentile of their respective functional peer groups.
-Being real estate focused, members collaborate in developing their knowledge, promote projects inside encrypted pitch rooms and expand their networks while winning control over their personal and professional lives.
+Rutherford Talent Solutions supports KnowledgeNET, an online knowledge community for thought leaders, academics, top prospects, and high-performing professionals in fund & asset management, capital markets, law, development, acquisition, project management, construction, accounting, and operations.
+Members belong to a community that is scientifically assessed for its potential to perform at or above the 75th percentile of its respective functional peer groups.
+Being real estate-focused, members collaborate to develop their knowledge, promote projects in encrypted pitch rooms, and expand their networks while gaining control over their personal and professional lives.

-We understand the competitive value of talented people and spend considerable time identifying, engaging and connecting high-calibre individuals to corporations in all parts of the world.
+We understand the competitive value of talented people and spend considerable time identifying, engaging, and connecting high-calibre individuals with corporations worldwide.
 Confidence in our members’ calibre allows us to provide Talent Agent services by facilitating project and employment opportunities through market-making activities.

 EMPLOYERS

-All candidates submitted to employers through the NEXTalent Job Board platform have a performance benchmark at or above the 75th Percentile of their functional cohort for the potential to succeed.
-Please note, candidates who score in the 87.5th Percentile will meet or exceed a clients’ expectations by more than 92% of the time.
+All candidates submitted to employers through the Rutherford Talent Solutions platform have a performance benchmark at or above the 75th Percentile of their functional cohort in terms of potential to succeed.
+Please note, candidates who score in the 87.5th Percentile will meet or exceed a client’s expectations by more than 92% of the time.

-Qualified employers may advertise to NEXTalent’s membership community and Job Board for free, with the understanding Rutherford International’s research and behavioural assessment teams charge expenses for curating the results.
-We apply a machine-learning algorithm to evaluate education and skills relevancy upon resume submission.
-Subject to review by our research team, we follow up with AI-driven behavioural analytics commonly used by Global 2000 corporations for predicting leadership and career potential.
+Qualified employers may advertise to the Talent Guild membership community and Job Board via subscription, with the understanding that Rutherford International’s research and behavioural assessment teams charge expenses for curating the results.
+We apply a machine-learning algorithm to evaluate the relevance of education and skills upon resume submission.
+Subject to review by our research team, we follow up with AI-driven behavioural analytics.

-Typically, employers can expect candidates hired through our assessment process to achieve 55% higher levels of productivity and 25% greater profitability than employees in similar roles.
+Typically, employers can expect candidates hired through our assessment process to achieve 48% higher productivity and 25% higher profitability than employees in similar roles.

 To learn more about sourcing candidates through the NEXTalent Job Board, or becoming a corporate member of the NEXTalent Community, chat with us – Click Here